Meteor-i-bite

 This narrative exposes angry celestial spirits that possess and demand, exploring the intersections of earthly and universal elements.
 The performance seeks to rekindle connections to natural phenomena by engaging with the meteorite's mythos.

-Partner: Co3 Contemporary Dance
+Partners: Co3 Contemporary Dance & STRUT Dance

 Dancer leans on a stairwell, looking down at the camera